Riksev/JS-Patterns/README.md

 How to navigate through files?
 Files with '_ old' mean that they were at the beginning of the project.
 Files with '_ new' mean final solutions.
-Example of code '_old' JS code was taken from my previous repository 'JS-SOLID'.
+Example of code from '_old' JS code was taken from my previous repository 'JS-SOLID'.
 Final solution was implemented by me.